Dragoon-Lab/LaitsV3/documentation/activities.md

 Activities are various ways of interacting with a Dragoon model for various pedagogical goals.
 In the past, model construction has been the primary method of instruction, with model exploration being done secondarily, using the sliders in the graph window.
 Activities will allow a single authored model to be used in multiple ways, chosen at the start of the activity.

+Activities are orthogonal to [feedback modes](major-modes.md).
+The differences and interactions between Activities and Modes is documented in the architecture section [below](activities.md#relationship-between-activities-and-modes).

 ## Overview of the Activities
 Dragoon will support the following activities:
 * Construction Activity